Advocacy

 • More focus on recruitment/selection process by government agencies and large institutions to diversify their asset managers.
 There is a clear need for more intentionality in the efforts to identify, engage and collaborate with diverse managers.
 Greater outreach to minority and women owned firms; use of the “Rooney rule” in the selection process of asset managers (must interview at least one diverse firm); and directing federal regulators and retirement systems to be aggressive in engaging diverse asset managers.

 • Refine minimum qualification statements and relevant terminology.
 Often large institutions, especially government bodies, have investment policy statements that have the practical effect of excluding diverse firms from competing to manage these assets.
 According to GAO, the minimum size requirements for assets under management could potentially exclude smaller minority and women owned firms.
 Similarly, there needs to be greater clarity on the definition of “diverse” so that large institutions and government entities have a consistent, working understanding of which firms they should consider.
-While there can be some variance across entities as to what constitutes sufficient minority ownership levels for these firms, it must be a priority to adopt some recognized standard by these decision makers.
+While there can be some variance across entities as to what constitutes sufficient minority ownership levels for these firms, it must be a priority to adopt some recognized standard by these decision-makers.

 • Include professional services in “supplier” diversity data collection.
 Tracking the use of vendors and suppliers in government, large companies, endowments, and universities is a best practice to monitor progress (or lack thereof) in the number of diverse suppliers across a range of functions (physical plant needs, security, food services, advertising, office supplies, etc.).
 However, asset managers and other professional services may not always be included among this type of survey for various reasons.
 Tracking professional services by large entities will help maintain a focus on whether diverse asset managers are being included in these important decisions about how organizational resources are being directed.